Ugondu/FraudDataAnalysisUsingPython/README.md

 This is a simple python script designed to scrape fraud cases from wikipedia using BeautifulSoup Python Module.
 Thw aim is to scrape data available on the web page for further analysis.

 * Country
-* Reprorted Fraud Cases Per 100,000
+* Reported Fraud Cases Per 100,000
 * Year

 This python script scrapes from the [https://en.wikipedia.org/wiki/Fraud#United_Kingdom] website then transforms the data into pandas DataFrame for exporting as a csv file to the local machine.